-The most significant reason to study Engineering (Cybernetics and Communications) at Nottingham Trent is the commercial relevance of our courses.
+The most significant reason to study Engineering (Cybernetics and Communications) with us is the commercial relevance of our courses.
 For example, an innovative and distinctive feature of the course is the cross-disciplinary group design project, which provides a challenging, simulated environment in which to work as a member of a team.
 The project will encourage you to develop your imagination, creativity and innovation in design solutions.
 You will also build on your leadership, team building and communication skills, all of which are attractive to potential employers.

 The course will crucially provide you with a postgraduate level education in the theory and practice of engineering, integrating aspects of computer science, electronic engineering, mechanical engineering, business, management and entrepreneurship.
 The course emphasises the importance of independent learning, problem solving and self-organisation.

 We offer the option to study either a Postgraduate Diploma or MSc in Engineering (Cybernetics and Communications).
 The MSc can have a sandwich element if you obtain and carry out an industrial placement.

 Please see the Applying

 Starting: October and January

 Course length: One year FT/ Two years FT + placement/Two years PT

 Study location: Clifton campus

 Please see the fees, funding and scholarships section.